BROOKLYN BREWERY x BLEECKER BURGER

 For the 50th anniversary of the Stonewall Inn riots and in celebration of the ongoing partnership between Brooklyn Brewery and the Stonewall Inn, the new Stonewall Inn IPA is being launched in the UK.

-As part of their ongoing commitment to supporting LGBTQ communities, Brooklyn Brewery and Bleecker Burger have partnered up with Improper and want to provide a platform to engage with and support the community.
+As part of their ongoing commitment to supporting LGBTQ communities, Brooklyn Brewery and Bleecker Burger have partnered up with Improper, to provide a platform to engage with and support the community.

 At a time of political uncertainty, when hard won rights and freedoms can feel precarious, it is vital to create welcoming environments for robust debate, as well as a space for reflection, camaraderie and friendship.